ZakiZtraki/AndruinoBeginner/content/lessons/day21/lesson.md

 Welcome to the first capstone project of this 30‑day DIY electronics series!
 In this lesson you’ll combine many of the sensors, actuators and techniques you’ve learned to build an **autonomous environment monitor**.
 The system will:

-- Measure **temperature and humidity** using a DHT22 sensor – more accurate and wide‑ranging than the DHT11 (–40 to 80 °C versus 0 to 50 °C and 0–100 % RH versus 20–80 % RH)【860589226677594†L98-L116】.
+- Measure **temperature and humidity** using a DHT22 sensor – wider‑ranging and more accurate than the DHT11 (DHT22: –40 to 80 °C and 0–100 % RH; DHT11: 0 to 50 °C and 20–90 % RH) ([DHT22 datasheet](https://cdn-shop.adafruit.com/datasheets/DHT22.pdf), [DHT11 datasheet](https://cdn-shop.adafruit.com/datasheets/DHT11-chinese.pdf)).
-- Detect **motion** with a PIR sensor and switch the display into an alert mode when someone approaches; the HC‑SR501 can detect up to ~21 feet and has adjustable sensitivity and delay【221133490407826†L219-L223】【221133490407826†L237-L240】.
+- Detect **motion** with a PIR sensor and switch the display into an alert mode when someone approaches; the HC‑SR501 typically detects motion in the 3–7 m range and offers adjustable sensitivity and delay ([HC‑SR501 guide](https://www.makerguides.com/hc-sr501-arduino-tutorial/)).
 - Monitor **water level** (e.g. a sump or plant reservoir) using a resistive water‑level sensor.
-The sensor’s analog voltage rises as more of its copper traces are submerged【760746864211831†L128-L153】; powering the sensor from a digital pin minimises corrosion【760746864211831†L187-L199】.
+The sensor’s analog voltage rises as more of its copper traces are submerged; powering the sensor from a digital pin minimises corrosion ([Grove Water Sensor](https://wiki.seeedstudio.com/Grove-Water_Sensor/), [Electrolysis](https://en.wikipedia.org/wiki/Electrolysis)).
 - Sound a **buzzer** or drive a **servo‑actuated vent** when thresholds are crossed.
 - **Display** real‑time data on a 16×2 LCD using the LiquidCrystal library.
-The LCD’s pinout includes RS, EN and four data lines (D4–D7) with separate backlight power【438396019505213†L143-L184】; wiring it in 4‑bit mode saves Arduino pins【438396019505213†L230-L236】.
+The LCD’s pinout includes RS, EN and four data lines (D4–D7) with separate backlight power; wiring it in 4‑bit mode saves Arduino pins ([HD44780 datasheet](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf), [LiquidCrystal reference](https://www.arduino.cc/en/Reference/LiquidCrystal)).
 - Save user‑set thresholds into **EEPROM**, so your settings persist across power cycles.
-AVR microcontrollers have 1 KB of built‑in EEPROM and individual cells are rated for ~100 000 write cycles【264402201497082†L95-L100】【264402201497082†L84-L86】, so you must minimise writes.
+AVR microcontrollers like the ATmega328P include 1 KB of EEPROM and each cell is rated for about 100 000 write cycles ([ATmega328P datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega328P-Data-Sheet-DS-DS40002061B.pdf)).

 By the end of this project you will have integrated multiple inputs and outputs, managed state across reboots, and written modular code that scales.
 Let’s get started!